 Kristen Deweygreen - Teaching Artist

-Kristen Deweygreen is originally from New York and has a Bachelor's of Science in Theater.
+Kristen Deweygreen is originally from New York and has a Bachelor of Science in theater.
 Dewey has worked and taught in theaters and schools in New York, Florida, North Carolina, and now in California.
-Passionately, they have been teaching private acting lessons, workshops, and youth productions for over ten years along with directing and acting in various productions.
+Passionately, they have been teaching private acting lessons, workshops, and youth productions for over 10 years along with directing and acting in various productions.
 Dewey is very enthusiastic about theater education and believes everyone benefits from learning how to use and honor their creative side.

 Phillippe Orea - Teaching Artist

 Phillippe Orea is an emerging industry professional seeking to create meaningful content that resonates with audiences through laughter and encourages them to chase after their dreams.
 He graduated with degrees in cinema & television arts and human communication studies at the California State University, Fullerton.
 Phillippe has 2 years of professional video editing experience through his freelancing.
 He also has experience supervising and leading post-production teams with the National Association of Latino Independent Producers (NALIP), creating short-form promotional and archival content in an effort to create a more inclusive entertainment industry.

 Thomas Block is a Sacramento-based actor and teaching artist.
 Previous teaching experience includes working for the Sacramento Theatre Company’s Young Professional’s Conservatory (a program from which he graduated in 2015) and B-St Theatre’s classroom programs.
 Some acting credits include Al Joad in The Grapes of Wrath, Osric in Hamlet (Sacramento Theatre Company), Ned Alleyn in Shakespeare in Love, Exeter in Henry V (Sacramento Shakespeare Festival), The Lawyer in Woman’s Honor, and the BFG in The BFG (San Diego State University).
 BA: San Diego State University.